MichaIng/DietPi-Docs/docs/software/remote_desktop.md

      This may be the case e.g. if you want to run Minecraft remotely.

     - Enable shared desktop mode:
-        - Run `dietpi-autostart`
+        - Run `dietpi-autostart 2` to autostart into a desktop session and have RealVNC attached to it automatically.
-        - Select *Desktops autostart* option, exit, then reboot system
+        - Then `reboot` the system to have the changes taking effect.
     - Follow the instructions within the section *Running directly rendered apps such as Minecraft remotely* in <https://www.realvnc.com/docs/raspberry-pi.html>.

 ## XRDP - Remote desktop server for Windows Remote Desktop Client